-With just one months to go before Making Tax Digital (MTD) comes in for VAT, there are critical steps that businesses should be taking to ensure readiness for the April 2019 deadline.
+Making Tax Digital (MTD) for VAT came into effect on 1 April 2019.
+There are critical steps that businesses should be taking to ensure they are ready before completing the registration process.

 Which businesses are affected?